Rutuj-Runwal/Air-Quality-Monitor/README.md

 # Air-Quality-Monitor
 A python application with a simple GUI to check Air Quality in various cities based on user input.
-Based on AQICN and AQIUS Standards and Uses aqicn API to process requests.<br>__BETA RELEASE AVAILABLE FOR WINDOWS!__
+Based on AQICN and AQIUS Standards and Uses aqicn API to process requests.<br>__BETA RELEASE AVAILABLE FOR WINDOWS! :rocket:__

 For Improvements and Suggestions: rutujrunwal001@gmail.com OR Whatsapp: 7972080884